openplanet-nl/nadeoapi-docs/docs/oauth/reference/clubs/admin-clubs.md

 url: https://api.trackmania.com
 method: GET
 route: /api/user/clubs/admin

-audience: n/a

 ---

-Retrieves the clubs the authorized played is an admin in.
+Retrieves the clubs the authorized player is an admin in.

 ---